-Today’s post going to be about long-distance relationships.
-Somehow this is a highly requested topic, but I never had time to write.
+“How to survive a long distance relationship”.
+Such a highly requested topic and I never had time to write.
 But today I’m going to write, because I’m inspired by this quirky Finnish song “Kylmästä lämpimään”.
 Okay I’m sure it wasn’t intended to be quirky but let’s assume it is, because the lyrics go like this–

 Alalalalong was rumbling from the beach bar,

 When I rose from the surges of the Atlantic’s swell,

 I saw you and told: